rinpharma/r-pharma/content/post/2021-10-23-panels/index.md

 - David Edwards (Amgen)
 - David Granjon (Novartis)
 - Kamil Wais (7N Consulting - RWD Insights Engineering Lead @ Roche)
-- Hanni Willenbrock Thomsen (Novo Nordisk)
+- Hanni Willenbrock (Novo Nordisk)

 Remember, the panels will not be recorded.
 The only way you get to hear these amazing discussions is to register for R/Pharma and come to the panel discussions.